LitzN/KetoMeals/README.md

 ![Lighthouse audit results](documentation/screenshots/lighthouse-results.png)
     - Biggest issue for performance was the size of the image files used as this takes up loading time.
     I compressed the images which were larger than they would need to appear on the site.
-    I also added lazy loading to images on the recipes page as most of them are hidden when the page is initially loaded.
     - Suggestion of not including unused Javascript was also given, however this is coming from files necessary for materialize functionality.

 ## __Bugs__